MarlonGarciaBermejo/DiceRoller/README.md

 # DiceRollet
-A app that rolls a dice using ImageView and a button layout
+App that rolls a dice using ImageView and a button layout